Tymoshenko appeal to be heard during Ukraine's Euro 2012

 She denied the charges and said she was the victim of a vendetta by Yanukovich, who has refused to intervene in her case before all appeal venues are exhausted.

-(Reporting by Olzhas Auyezov; Additional reporting by Pavel Polityuk; Editing by Mark Heinrich)
+(Reporting by Olzhas Auyezov; Additional reporting by Pavel Polityuk; Editing by Louise Ireland)